GoldenRed/Workshop-Introduction-to-Terraform-and-Elasticsearch/01_basic_project/README.md

 - In the final parts, we are generating the SSH key we will be using to access the EC2.
 Note that this is ONLY ok for testing, not for continuous use...

+### apache_installation.sh.tpl

+Our EC2 will run Ubuntu.
+Using AWS EC2's "user data" input, we will use the contents of this file to install the Apache2 web server.

+Note that all user data files need to start with `#!/bin/bash`.

+Also note that ${name} is a template variable Terraform.

 # **BEWARE**:

 This code some issues which makes it totally inappropriate for production use.